BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: More Experiment Results

 \subsection{More evaluation results}

 We present more visualization results of comparing methods to further validate the effectiveness of the BOTH2Hands algorithm.
 As shown in Fig.~\ref{fig:moremethodeval}, under the same text condition but different body conditions, our method can still generate hand results that correspond to the text and body.
-We have also illustrated more cross-validation visualization results.
+We also illustrate more cross-validation visualization results.
 As depicted in Fig.~\ref{fig:moredataseteval}, under the challenge of more vague text descriptions and professional dance movements, our dataset can still provide lively hand gestures that align with text controls, demonstrating the broad generalization capabilities of the BOTH57M dataset.
-Finally, we present a gallery of our inference results for the body text to hand task in Fig.~\ref{fig:gallery}.
+Finally, we present a gallery of our inference results for the text/body-to-hand task in Fig.~\ref{fig:gallery}.